Causes of Accidents

 Simple changes in behavior while behind the wheel can make a big difference in saving lives and preventing injuries in New York State.
 At William Mattar Law Offices, we want you to be aware of the dangers and be a part of the solution.

-Driver distraction accounted for nearly 50,000 crashes in New York in 2010.
+Driver distraction accounted for 391,000 people injured in motor vehicle crashes in New York in 2015, according to the Centers for Disease Control and Prevention.
 Many activities fall into the distracted driving category, including:

 - Texting and Driving